 In this article, we shall look into 3 sutras to prepare for the Reasoning Ability section.

 The pattern and the selection process in the banking sector are changing every alternate day.
 The bank exam syllabus of various competitive exams should be covered within a certain tenure in accordance with the bank exam pattern.
-Since 2015, a few changes were made in the bank exam questions and answers pattern.

 Reasoning Ability Syllabus